ilmente/tadaaa/README.md

 ## Design goals

-- code must be native typescript;
+- written in typescript
+- fully covered by tests
+- small footprint (~5kb, >1kb gzipped)
+- no external dependencies
-- *throttle* and *debounce* returned functions (*"handlers"*) have the same signature as their input handlers
+- *throttle* and *debounce* return functions (*super handlers*) that:
+  - have the same signature as the input handlers
-- handlers always return a value when invoked
+  - always return a value when invoked
-- handlers can be invoked on trailing or leading edge
+  - can be invoked on trailing or leading edges
-- handlers can be invoked regardless of the delay
+  - can be invoked regardless of the delay
-- handlers can be cancelled regardless of the delay
+  - can be cancelled anytime
-- handlers provide a way to hanldle errors
+- *throttle* and *debounce* provide a way to handle errors
   - *debounce* can trigger a timeout error if too many events happen within the delay

 ## Setup

-Add the dependency to your package manager of chice:
+Add the dependency to your package manager of choice:

 ```bash
 npm install tadaaa